streetturtle/awesome-wm-widgets/README.md

          }
 ```

-You will also need to install [Arc icon theme](https://github.com/horst3180/arc-icon-theme).
+You will also need to install [Arc icon theme](https://github.com/horst3180/arc-icon-theme) if widget uses icons.
 By default it should be installed under **/usr/share/icons/Arc**.
 If you prefer different installation folder then you'll have to change path to the icons in the source code of the widget you want to use.

 # Icons